Modern Takes on Eclipse Astrology

 It is interesting that nearly all the people we have been discussing have one of the luminaries strongly positioned in their natal charts, including Kate, the Duchess of Cambridge, who has the Moon in Cancer.
 As well as Prince William and Prince George, Princess Diana was also a sun sign Cancer which is ruled by the Moon….
 Regarding Diana’s separation from Charles, who has Leo rising, which occurred on a lunar eclipse, one could speculate that she was ‘eclipsed’ out of Charles’ life by his love for another woman – Camilla.
 Interestingly, Camilla, born on the 17th of July 1947, is also a sun sign Cancer!

 Of course, it is worth stating that in the West, lunar eclipses and the moon have come to be associated with the feminine archetype and with emotions and irrational events.
 However, this is not universally the case – in ancient Mesopotamia, the Moon god, Sin was male.
-Elsewhere I have mentioned the mythic links that Joseph Campbell has made with masculine symbols, especially cults around male fertility and bulls, which does provide food for thought.
+Elsewhere I have mentioned the mythic links that Joseph Campbell has made with masculine symbols, especially cults around male fertility and bulls (with their lunar horns), which does provide food for thought.
+The Moon, after all, is exalted in the sign of the Bull – Taurus.

 [i] Marjorie Orr.
 The Astrological History of the World.
 London: Vega, p.
 247